 I was already thinking of when and where to go next while still on vacation last December.
-My being undecided became a good thing because of the sudden lockdown and, obviously, flight cancelations.
+My being undecided became a good thing because of the sudden lock down and, obviously, flight cancellations.
 Nothing for me to worry over, thankfully.
 Now, I just wonder when we can travel again.
 I’m sure things will be different after this.

 Anyway, nothing we can do with the lockdown, but that’s not going to stop us from “traveling.”
 I mean, virtual traveling from the comforts of our home, room, or bed. 😛 The following websites offer free high definition and interactive exploration of museums, heritage sites, and cities, to name a few.